Traffic light control and coordination: Coordinated control

-More recently even more sophisticated methods have been employed.
-Traffic lights are sometimes centrally controlled by monitors or by computers to allow them to be coordinated in real time to deal with changing traffic patterns.
+More recently, even more sophisticated methods have been employed.
+Traffic lights are sometimes centrally controlled by monitors or computers to coordinate them in real time and deal with changing traffic patterns.
 Video cameras, or sensors buried in the pavement can be used to monitor traffic patterns across a city.
 Non-coordinated sensors occasionally impede traffic by detecting a lull and turning red just as cars arrive from the previous light.
-The most high-end systems use dozens of sensors and cost hundreds of thousands of dollars per intersection, but can very finely control traffic levels.
-This relieves the need for other measures (like new roads) which are even more expensive.
+The most high-end systems use dozens of sensors and cost hundreds of thousands of dollars per intersection, but can control traffic levels with great precision.
+This relieves the need for other measures (like new roads), which are even more expensive.